gooddavvy/todo-web-app-golang-2/README.md

-# todo-web-app-golang-2
+# What is `todo-web-app-golang-2`?

- A todo web app wonderfully styled with Bootsrap and made in GoLang
+This is the second and latest version a todo web app wonderfully styled with Bootstrap and made in GoLang.
+All I have to say here for now.